Gkcloud5/Better-future/Web Development/Javascript/06-Namaste YT/09 - Let, const and temporal dead zone.md

 Reference error
 ```

-* In above example we used let so we get ref
+* In above example we used let so we get reference error, there value assigned a before stage called temporal dead zone.
+* let and const are not in global space, those are in special place.